LeR with Custom Functions and Parameters

 import matplotlib.pyplot as plt

-# Compare mass distributions
+# Custom mass distributions for comparison (uniform)

-m1_custom, m2_custom = source_frame_masses_uniform(size=5000)
+m2_custom = source_frame_masses_uniform(size=5000)

-m1_default, m2_default = ler.binary_masses_BNS_bimodal(size=5000)
+m2_default = ler.truncated_normal(size=5000, **kwargs)

 custom_dict = dict(mass_1=m1_custom)